Tison Lab Announcement Highlights!

 A paper led by the Tison Lab was published in Nature Medicine showing how a digital biomarker for diabetes was developed from smartphone-based signals using deep learning.
 Read more at the project page.

-A paper describing worldwide changes in physical activity since COVID-19 published in the Annals of Internal Medicine.
+A research paper describing worldwide changes in physical activity since COVID-19 published in the Annals of Internal Medicine.